Web tracking: First- and third-party cookies

 A first-party cookie is created by the website the user is visiting.
 These cookies are considered "good" since they help the user rather than spy on them.
 The main goal of first-party cookies is to recognize the user and their preferences so that their desired settings can be applied.

 A third-party cookie is created by websites other than the one a user visits.
 They insert additional tracking code that can record a user's online activity.
 On-site analytics refers to data collection on the current site.
-It is used to measure many aspects of user interactions including the number of times a user visits.
+It is used to measure many aspects of user interactions, including the number of times a user visits.

-Restrictions on third-party cookies introduced by web browsers are bypassed by some tracking companies using technique called CNAME cloaking, where a third-party tracking service is assigned a DNS record in the first-party origin domain (usually CNAME) so that it's masqueraded as first-party even though it's a separate entity in legal and organizational terms.
+Restrictions on third-party cookies introduced by web browsers are bypassed by some tracking companies using a technique called CNAME cloaking, where a third-party tracking service is assigned a DNS record in the first-party origin domain (usually CNAME) so that it's masqueraded as first-party even though it's a separate entity in legal and organizational terms.
 This technique is blocked by some browsers and ad blockers using block lists of known trackers.